" " " " Creative Arts

 CAS-Senior- Age 65 and Over

-CAY-Youth– Age 11-17
+CAY-Youth– Age 17 & under

 CASA-Special Artist - The Americans with Disabilities Act (ADA) defines an individual with a disability as a person who: (1) Has a physical or mental impairment that substantially limits one or more of the major life activities of that person; (2) Has a record of such an impairment; or (3) Is regarded as having such impairment.
-The impairment must be relevent to the art style.
+The impairment must be relevant to the art style.

-CREATIVE ARTS SECTIONS
+CREATIVE ARTS

 Back to